elysiajs/documentation/docs/integrations/expo.md

     - - meta
       - name: 'description'
         content: With Expo App Router, you can run Elysia on Expo route.
-Elysia will work normally as expected thank to WinterCG compliance.
+Elysia will work normally as expected thanks to WinterCG compliance.

     - - meta
       - property: 'og:description'
         content: With Expo App Router, you can run Elysia on Expo route.
-Elysia will work normally as expected thank to WinterCG compliance.
+Elysia will work normally as expected thanks to WinterCG compliance.
 ---

 # Integration with Expo

 Starting from Expo SDK 50, and App Router v3, Expo allows us to create API route directly in an Expo app.

-1. Create an Expo app if not exists with:
+1. Create an Expo app if it doesn't exist with:
 ```typescript
 bun create expo-app --template tabs
 ```